-The Station 2018 and Vital E13 both run on Android operating systems and feature color touchscreens.
+Clover Stations and Vital both run on Android operating systems and feature color touchscreens.
 However, the Clover Station can run on battery for a short period, while the Vital must be plugged in to function.

 The Vital POS comes with an attached locking cash drawer.
 The Clover POS is compatible with cash drawers, but the system is not attached to one.
 The Vital system also features a built-in receipt printer.
 The Clover system does not.
 (Though, again, it is compatible with receipt printers.)

 While both systems have the ability to accept all types of card payments (magstripe, EMV chip, and contactless) the only one built-in on the Vital is a magstripe reader.
 If you want to take chip cards and contactless payments, you’ll need to connect a PAX PIN pad.
 By contrast, the Clover Station comes with a built-in reader for all three card types.

 Both systems can accept PIN debit, but require an external PIN pad or machine to do so.
 (For the Clover, it’s the Mini.
 For the Vital, it’s a PAX PIN pad.)

 Logins and Employee Permissions

 Both systems let you set a passcode to sign on, but the Clover POS also allows fingerprint login, which the Vital does not.

 The cost for the machines varies depending on where you buy it, but the MSRP is similar.
 You can expect to see starting costs as follows.

 - Clover Station with printer and cash drawer: starts around $1,700